cageyjames/GeoJSON-Ballparks/README.md

 In 2021, [Major League Baseball](https://www.mlb.com/) reorganized all the [Minor League Baseball Teams](https://www.milb.com/).
 This basically affected over half of the ballparks mapped.
 Mostly the league and class, but teams have left previous leagues and others have been eliminated or have gone on to independent leagues.
 Because of this, I am reviewing all the ballparks and instituing a new structure that has an array of teams at each stadium.

 Below is a list of teams that have been mapped, ones that are currently being worked on and a to-do list.
 The new stadiums date from April 2, 2021.
-Anything older would be in the [legacy-ballparks.geojson](https://github.com/cageyjames/GeoJSON-Ballparks/blob/master/legacy-ballparks.geojson).
+Anything older would be in the [legacy ballparks Gist](https://gist.github.com/cageyjames/1fbaec6902c54acb5d04dffa4158aec6).
 If you know of any teams outside of the the Americas that haven't been mapped or isn't in the list below, I encourage you to add it so we can get it in.
 Right now we're only using points to map the stadiums.

 There are over 450 ballparks around the world included.
 If you find a league I haven't added yet, please fork and add it in yourself.